-Elements of Performance: Job Ads
+Elements of Performance: Job Postings

 Relevance is determined through a number of elements – a standard job title, job description details, location, salary, etc. That’s why creating complete and quality job ad content is so important.
-The more information you provide in each job ad will increase its relevance and better match against a candidate’s job search – pushing it toward the top of results.
+The more information you provide in each job posting will increase its relevance and better match against a candidate’s job search – pushing it toward the top of results.

 When you promote a job you will expand your reach and improve your ranking – gaining more exposure and applies.
 But you must also consider all of the elements in the relevance category, to really drive performance and attract the right fit for your positions.

 Ready to stand out in search results?
-Here’s a list of what you should incorporate into every job ad you post:
+Here’s a list of what you should incorporate into every job you post:

 Don’t get creative.
 Choose an industry standard job title your ideal candidate would search for.
 Pro tip: Use one of the job title suggestions that pop up as you type for better ranking in search results.